wn9237/rest_spec/markdowns/api/contactfolder_post_contacts.md

-# Create Contact
+# Create contact

-Use this API to create a new Contact.
+Use this API to create a new contact.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request